-ParentsCARES is a branded community education campaign that will launched in January 2017.
+ParentsCARES is a branded community education campaign that was launched in January 2017.
 It is based on a 2015 Parent Survey and what Danvers parents tell us are important parenting behaviors that help keep kids healthy.

 May: Accessing Mental Health Supports